Skip to content

 • Line width: Change the width of the line (Polyline) or the width of the perimeter line (Polygon and Circle) inside the layer.

-• Export: export the geometries selecting the format and the layers.
+• Export: Export the geometries by selecting the format and the layers.

 • Delete: The selected layer and all the content within will be deleted.

 • Layer lock.
-Since version 1.74 and newer, it is now possible to lock layers.
+It is now possible to a lock layer.
 When a layer is locked, the geometries contained within cannot be modified.
 Locked geometries will appear grayed out, clearly indicating that they cannot be altered.

 Export vector layers